ibexa/documentation-developer/docs/api/field_type_form_and_template.md

 ### Back Office view template

-You can use a separate template for previewing the Field in the Back Office by specifying:
+For templates for previewing the Field in the Back Office, using eZ Design is recommended (with `ez_platform_standard_design.override_kernel_templates` set to `true`).
+With eZ Design you can apply a template (e.g. `Resources/views/themes/admin/content_fields.html.twig`) without any extra configuration.

+If you do not use eZ Design, apply the following configuration:

 ``` yaml
 ezpublish: